jim3/Wi-Fi-Analyzer/README.md

 6. Open the QuestDB console web interface at http://localhost:9000 and run your SQL queries

 7. Open the Grafana web interface at http://localhost:3000 and create your dashboards (to be updated)

+---

+Currently working on...but nowhere near done....

+- Send the parsed data of network traffic from LAN to public ip address (my personal website) via MQTT pipeline.
+- On website, a similar Node.js app will send data to QuestDB in order to create sql queries and send results to a Grafana dashboard.
+- Grafana will display data in real-time (or as close to real-time as I can get).

+  ---